Constructive theory of ordinals: Introduction

 In particular, let us consider a property for elements in \(X\).
 If the property is \(<\)-hereditary, i.e.\ if it is true for \(a\in X\) as soon as it is true for all \(x\in X\) with \(x<a\), then this property is true for all elements in~\(X\).

-In constructive mathematics, \citet*[Section~I.6]{MRR} define an ordinal as a linearly ordered set for which the order relation is well-founded.
-So all subsets of \(\NN\) are ordinals, even if we don't know whether they have a smallest element.
+In constructive mathematics, \citet*[Section~I.6]{MRR} spell out well-foundedness in a different but equivalent way and define an ordinal as a linearly ordered set for which the order relation is well-founded.
+So all subsets of \(\NN\) are ordinals even if we don't know whether they have a smallest element.

-The \citet[Section 10.3]{hottbook} proceeds similarly in the framework of univalent homotopy type theory; the ordinals of a given universe turn out to form a set (and not a groupoid).
+The \citet[Section 10.3]{hottbook} considers ``Grayson ordinals'' (see \citealp*[Exercise~I.6.12]{MRR}) in the framework of univalent homotopy type theory; the ordinals of a given universe turn out to form a set (and not a groupoid).
+This theory of ordinals differs from ours with respect to \cref{axsuccunaire,axsuccunaire2} for \epts{\fF} in the following.

-Among other constructive points of view there are descriptions of countable ordinals constructed by induction in the works \cite{brouwer26}, \cite{gentzen36}, \cite{church38}, \cite{kleene38}, \cite{heyting61}, and \citet[Chapter 3]{PML}.
+Among other constructive points of view there are descriptions of countable ordinals constructed by induction in the works \citealt{brouwer26}, \citealt{gentzen36}, \citealt{church38}, \citealt{kleene38}, \citealt{heyting61}, and \citealt[Chapter 3]{PML}.